AlekseiZhuravlev/alekseizhuravlev.github.io/content/project/hand_reconstruction/index.md

 ![Model architecture](Architecture_livehand.png "Architecture of LiveHand, reimplemented from scratch")

-- Implemented warping of 3D points to zero pose canonical space - adapted the approach of HumanNeRF to human hand setting instead of full body
+- Warping of 3D points to zero pose canonical space - adapted the approach of HumanNeRF to human hand setting instead of full body
-- Implemented warping of 3D points to UV space (texture coordinates + distance to the mesh), based on LiveHand - developed from scratch without using C++ CUDA kernels
+- Warping of 3D points to UV space (texture coordinates + distance to the mesh), based on LiveHand - developed from scratch without using C++ CUDA kernels
 - Introduced perceptual loss (LPIPS) to enhance the visual quality; improved PSNR score by 14% over MSE-only loss